rollkit/docs/tutorials/gm-world.md

 ## 🛠️ Dependencies {#dependencies}

-As we moved into more advanced use cases we use [kurtosis](https://docs.kurtosis.com/) to help with managing all the services we need to run.
+As we move into more advanced use cases, we use [kurtosis](https://docs.kurtosis.com/) to help with managing all the services we need to run.
 You can [install kurtosis here](https://docs.kurtosis.com/install).

-Once installed you can verify the installation by running:
+Once installed, you can verify the installation by running:

 ```bash
 $ kurtosis version